splynx/docs/files/en/addons_modules/social_registration/social_registration.md

 The add-on can be installed in two methods: via CLI or the Web UI.

-To install the "Self Registration" add-on via CLI, the following commands can be used:
+To install the "Social Registration" add-on via CLI, the following commands can be used:

 ```bash
 sudo apt update